 8. Tested positive for coronavirus

-The youngster is one of several Bayer Leverkusen players who have tested positive for coronavirus during the 2020/21 campaign.
-After returning a positive test at the beginning of this month, Wirtz missed Leverkusen's 1-0 win over Gladbach before making his return from the bench versus Arminia Bielefeld on 14 March.
+The youngster is one of several Bayer Leverkusen players who were tested positive for coronavirus during the 2020/21 campaign.
+After returning a positive test at the beginning of March, Wirtz missed Leverkusen's 1-0 win over Gladbach before making his return from the bench versus Arminia Bielefeld on 14 March.

 9. Has a soft spot for Barcelona